-/(e)
+/(a)

-The School Allocation Committee makes recommendations to SEM on the allocation of school premises/sites to suitable school sponsors.
+The School Allocation Committee makes recommendations to SEM on the allocation of school premises/sites to suitable school sponsors through an open and competitive selection process.
 The Committee comprises an equal number of official and non-official members familiar with the Hong Kong education system.